cristianoc/arc-challenge/symarc/README.md

 Task outputs are printed in input order for any worker count.

 ## Read the output

+Normal solver stdout is a ready-to-read Markdown report: split-specific task and test-grid exact-match accuracy, prediction coverage, training-fit metrics, symmetry diagnostics, configuration, and task details.
+The split labels are reporting metadata only.
+No converter or manually maintained score table is needed. `--bench` instead prints phase timings in `bench.txt`.

+The per-task detail lines retain the format consumed by the subset tools:

 ```text
 id func[...] real[...] |C|=n[+] gain=bits outs=m progsD=a progs=b fitD=f fitC=f evals=e sym=s/t(ok k) equiv=... det=...
 STATUS :: program